colinl/node-red-contrib-pid/README.md

 The properties below can also be set using **msg.---**.
 For example, to change the setpoint you can set the message attribute **msg.setpoint** to the required value.
 Using this method, it is possible to set multiple PID properties using the same message.
 When using this method to set the properties **msg.payload** should contain the process value.

+Any other message properties will be passed through unchanged.

 Example and Tuning Guide
 ------------------------